-We are recruiting for Analysts and Consultants to provide us with additional capacity to support clients and build our pipeline of talented individuals.
+We are recruiting at the Research Assistant, Consultant and Senior Consultant level to provide us with additional capacity to support clients and build our pipeline of work.
 We are seeking individuals with an analytical mindset, who understand the value of evidence and can take responsibility for the day-to-day delivery of project outputs.
 There are multiple opportunities available for each of the following roles:

-These roles will report to the Strategic Change team, led by Fraser Battye.
-There are three distinct roles related to i) applied qualitative methods, ii) evidence reviews, and iii) strategic planning/complex improvement.
+All of the roles will be within our Strategic Change team, led by Karen Bradley.
+There are four distinct specialisms although they are not mutually exclusive: i) applied qualitative methods, ii) evidence review and synthesis, iii) strategic planning/complex improvement and iv) mixed method evaluation.
 In all roles you will:

 - Support the delivery of multifaceted consultancy assignments using your skills and experience.

-- In the applied qualitative methods and evidence review roles you will apply your established technical knowledge.
+- In the applied qualitative methods, evidence review and evaluation roles you will apply your established technical knowledge.
 Your academic background will be in a relevant discipline such as sociology, psychology, human public health, human geography or you will have experience of working within knowledge and information management.

-- Manage multiple tasks for multiple projects, taking responsibility for the day-to-day delivery of project outputs.
+- Manage multiple tasks across multiple projects in a dynamic environment, taking responsibility for the day-to-day delivery of project outputs.
 You will exhibit high degrees of initiative and autonomy, be calm under pressure and able to juggle competing priorities.